Cert-A-Deck™ by Cert-A-Roof® | Professional Deck Inspection

-Cert-A-Roof provides certified deck inspection in Southern California.
+Cert-A-Roof provides Cert-A-Deck™ certified deck inspections in Southern California.
 Contact us today for professional inspections of balconies, decks, porches, stairways, walkways, and entries for apartments, condominiums and commercial buildings.

-California Law SB 721 requires inspection of Apartments, Condominiums and Commercial Buildings with 3 or more dwelling units that have:
+California Law SB 721 requires inspection of Apartments, Condominiums and Commercial Buildings with three or more dwelling units that have:

 • Balconies, decks, porches, stairways, walkways, and entry structures that extend beyond exterior walls of the building and that rely in whole or in substantial part on wood or wood-based products for structural support or stability; and

 • A walking surface that is elevated more than 6 feet above the ground level; and